Syntax753/aissh/README.md

 http://decentapps.net/aissh

+The first time AISSH is run, AISSH will download and embed a Llama-3.1-8B model in the browser.
+Subsequent runs will use the cached LLM and so load much faster.

 ## Commands

 Typing `help` into the AISSH console, will give you the implemented commands.
 I have implemented some of the core bash functionality, as well as some helper commands to understand what's going on under the hood: